mvrdevelopment/spec/gdtf-spec.md

 All models of a device combined should not exceed a maximum vertices count of 1200 for the default mesh level of detail.

+### Primitive Types

+Commonly used generic geometrical shapes and typical models of parts of lighting fixtures are defined and provided as part of the GDTF Spec in the attribute PrimitiveType in [table 32](#user-content-table-32).
+Applications implementing the GDTF Spec can take and use these models.
+The Pigtail is defining the place where connector (typically Wiring Objects) are placed.

 There are three level of details that you can define:

 #### Table 33. *Mesh level of detail*